 In the case that there is one zine which clearly takes the cake, the judging panel may also decide to award one overall Zine of the Year Award to one of the category winners.

 Step 4.
 Finalists are announced!

-There will be 5 finalists in each category.
-Finalists will be notified by September 1st if they have been selected, and will be announced on the Broken Pencil website!
-Excerpts from our finalists will also be featured in the Canzine issue of Broken Pencil, released in October.
+There will be 5-8 finalists in each category.
+Finalists will be notified by August 15th if they have been selected, and will be announced on the Broken Pencil website!

-The Zine Awards will be awarded live and in person in Toronto on Friday October 20th, as part of The Canzine Festival of Zines and Underground Culture 2017.
-The ceremony will take place at a nearby venue that same weekend, including local entertainment and zines on hand.
+The Zine Awards will be awarded live and in person on September 14th as part of The Canzine Festival of Zines and Underground Culture held annually in Toronto at the Art Gallery of Ontario.

 Step 6.
 Grand Prize?!!